MedportalProject/Py2ONTO-VE/README.md

 "
 ```

-These methods produce the same ontology and are designed for side-by-side comparison — useful when evaluating LLM extraction quality in a research context.
+These methods produce the same ontology.

 ---